JStiles9552/CLIM_680_Project/index.md

 Aggregates

 Over the entire time span, the average daily precipitation was around 3.311 mm/day for the entire area of land, with a standard deviation of 1.507.
-These values were calculated using the mean and standard deviation functions in numpy, and included the
+These values were calculated using the mean and standard deviation functions in numpy, and included the total precipitation values over the entire 1990-2010 time span.
+Figure 1 shows the mean total precipitation spread throughout the entire Northeast U.S., with a color scale of 2.5-4.5 mm/day that includes all the mean values.

 [Project Proposal](https://jstiles9552.github.io/CLIM_680_Project/Project_Proposal.html)